John Green: Appearances

-Established author and internet personality (2017–present)
+Established author and internet personality (2017–2022)

 Turtles All the Way Down

 In November 2014, amidst the intense success of The Fault in Our Stars, Green wrote on his Tumblr page that he was not working on his previously announced next project, The Racket, anymore, but was working on something else with a different title.
 In September 2015, Green announced that he would be taking a break from social media to focus on writing his next book.
 Around this time, Green experienced a period of severe anxiety, partly due to the perceived burden to follow up the massive success of The Fault in Our Stars.
 He worried he might never write another book.
-He stopped taking his prescribed medications hoping to reinvigorate his creativity and his mental health suffered, with him later describing the experience saying, "I can't think straight — I can only think in swirls and scribbles."
+He stopped taking his prescribed medications hoping to reinvigorate his creativity and his mental health suffered, with him later describing the experience saying, "I can't think straight—I can only think in swirls and scribbles."
 After he recovered in late 2015, he began writing Turtles All the Way Down.

 In August 2016, Green stated that over the next ten months he would be limiting his public appearances in order to finish a draft of the new book.
 But on September 20, Green took to his YouTube channel to say that he may never publish another book, citing his current writing experience as, "this intense pressure, like people were watching over my shoulder while I was writing."
-Despite the difficulties, he finished and submitted the first draft to his editor Julie Strauss-Gabel, before editing the book together for another year.
+He eventually submitted a draft to his editor Strauss-Gabel, and they worked on the book together for another year.

 On June 22, 2017, it was announced that Green's fifth solo novel would be titled Turtles All the Way Down.
 It was released on October 10, 2017, and debuted at number one on the New York Times bestseller list.
 The story centers on 16-year-old Aza Holmes, an Indianapolis high school student with obsessive–compulsive disorder and anxiety, and her search for a fugitive billionaire as she begins a relationship with that billionaire's son.
 Speaking about the novel, Green said, "This is my first attempt to write directly about the kind of mental illness that has affected my life since childhood, so while the story is fictional, it is also quite personal."
 Like his previous books, Green signed the first 200,000 copies of the book, as part of the initial run of 1.5 million copies.

 Upon the release of his book, he and his brother Hank went on a book tour.
-In May 2018, Green was interviewed by then-quarterback for the Indianapolis Colts Andrew Luck after Turtles All the Way Down was named a selection for the Andrew Luck Book Club.
+In May 2018, Green was interviewed by then-quarterback for the Indianapolis Colts, Andrew Luck, after Turtles All the Way Down was named a selection for the Andrew Luck Book Club.
 They discussed the book and their relationships with anxiety and stress for the event that promoted the PBS series The Great American Read.